Azure/azure-event-hubs-for-kafka/tutorials/oauth/go-sarama/README.md

 This quickstart will show how to create and connect to an Event Hubs Kafka endpoint using an example producer and consumer written in Go.
 Azure Event Hubs for Apache Kafka Ecosystems supports [Apache Kafka version 1.0](https://kafka.apache.org/10/documentation.html) and later.

-This sample is based on [Confluent's Apache Kafka Golang client](https://github.com/confluentinc/confluent-kafka-go), modified for use with Event Hubs for Kafka.

 ## Prerequisites

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.